QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 \frac{c}{2} \mu_t^2 )
 $$

-With out assumption above, criterion $V$ can be rewritten as
+With our assumption above, criterion $V$ can be rewritten as

 $$
 \begin{align*}